Cargo bike: Longtail bicycle

 Longtails have a longer frame wheelbase at the rear compared to a standard bicycle.
 The extended rear facilitates use as a cargo bike or carrying multiple or adult passengers compared with shorter bicycles.
 They tend to handle more like regular bikes than cargo bikes with linkage steering.

-Xtracycle developed the first longtail product, their Free Radical, which attaches to an existing 'donor' bicycle to make it a longtail bike in 1998.
+Xtracycle developed their first longtail product, their Free Radical, which attaches to an existing 'donor' bicycle to make it a longtail bike in 1998.
 The growing popularity of Xtracycle inspired the Kona Ute, launched for the 2008 season.
 Surly were asked by Xtracycle to build a complete Xtracycle-compatible frameset; the result was the 'Big Dummy', first released for the 2008 season.
 The chromoly frameset is designed for 26 in wheels.
 Buyers have the choice of frameset alone or complete bicycle.
 In 2008 Xtracycle documented the LongTail as an open-source standard.
 This has helped individuals to build longtail bikes themselves such as the Xtravois.

 There is a sub-class of longtail bicycles referred to as midtails.
 As their name implies, they are not quite as long as a longtail, but can still often carry at least one if not two children.
 The distinction between both is not clear and there are longer tailed bikes sold as midtail, while shorter are categorized as longtail.